Introduction to Machine Learning

 Question: How is Machine Learning used across industries, and what value does it create?

-ML is being applied to transportation to create autonomous vehicles, optimize logistics routes for companies, and predict when components will fail, enabling planned maintenance and reducing downtime.
-It converts data into meaningful decisions at the right time and at a lower cost.
+Machine learning is being utilized in transportation to develop autonomous vehicles, optimize logistics delivery routes for companies, and predict when vehicle parts are likely to fail and thus schedule planned maintenance to minimize or eliminate downtime.
+As such, it translates raw data into actionable information at the right time and at a reduced cost.

 Question: I am new to ML – What tools, languages, and resources should I start with?

-Answer: Start with Python for its ease of use and the numerous libraries available, including TensorFlow, Keras, and scikit-learn.
-R also has a large number of libraries for statistical analysis, including caret and random Forest.
+Answer: Start with Python because it is easy to learn, and there are many libraries for tasks such as TensorFlow, Keras, and scikit-learn.
+R also has many libraries for statistical analysis, including caret and random forest.

-Work through problems presented to you on Kaggle.
-Participate in communities around machine learning, such as Stack Overflow and the Machine Learning subreddit on Reddit.
-Use the following practical advice when working in machine learning: start simple (e.g., linear regression, decision trees), develop an experimental mindset, continue educating yourself, collaborate with others, and build a few real-world applications.
+Go through problems that are presented to you on kaggle, participate in communities surrounding machine learning, such as stack overflow and the machine learning community on reddit, and consider the following practical advice when using machine learning: begin simply (e.g., linear regression, decision trees), maintain an experimental mindset, keep continuing to educate yourself, work collaboratively with others, and create a few real-world applications.

 Question: How does machine learning turn large datasets into actionable insights for better decisions?